parnopaeus/repository-handbook/Service-Planning.md

 It is also vital to take into account the policies noted above: can they be fulfilled under the contract as written?
 For this reason alone, it's a good idea to have those policies in writing before negotiations!

-The Service Sponsor, University Counsel, and Copyright Office will likely have their own concerns about the contract, as well.
+The Service Sponsor and University Counsel will likely have their own concerns about the contract, as well.
 Only when all of these concerns have been answered should the contract be signed.

 All of these issues should be revisited when the time to renew the contract comes around, to see how well the service has fulfilled its requirements to date.
 Renewals afford us the opportunity to evaluate the system as *executed*, and thus make necessary improvements.
 It's a good idea to expand the people involved in the conversation to include other roles, who may have important insights into what improvements can be made, or whether the contract should be renewed at all.

 Note that while this section largely deals with licensed repository software, the principles involved can be applied to homegrown or internally managed open source software as well.
 It's common in such cases that the roles above will be filled by colleagues from different departments, and internal MOUs can help insure sustainable service, even through reorganizations and staff changes.

 If working with an external vendor:

 - [ ] Work with stakeholders above to ensure that the language of the contract meets all repository needs.
-- [ ] Get sign-off from Service Sponsor, Copyright Office, Budget office, and University Counsel.
+- [ ] Get sign-off from Service Sponsor, Copyright Office, Budget office, and University Counsel as appropriate for your institution.
 - [ ] Distribute copies of signed contract to all relevant stakeholders.
 - [ ] Review contract yearly to see if changes are necessary.